Iowa Team Nutrition Recipe Resources

 Iowa Gold Star Lunch Menu and Recipes - 5-week cycle menu and recipes that meet the new NSLP meal pattern.
 The menu meets the K-8 grade group meal pattern with 550-650 calories, 8-9 oz. eq. grains, and 9-10 oz. eq. meat/meat alternates daily.
 The menu includes flexibilities in the meat/meat alternate and grain maximums.
 The revised Iowa Gold Star Lunch Menu meets the Gold criteria for HealthierUS School Challenge and offers healthy USDA Foods.
 Nutrikids nutritional analysis, menu contribution components, and weekly certification worksheets are listed below.

-Chef Cyndie Story Recipes - Recipes that were developed, tested, and standardized by Chef Cyndie Story to assist schools with incorporating more dark green, orange/red vegetables, legumes, and whole grains into school meals.
+Chef Cyndie Story Recipes - Developed, tested, and standardized by Chef Cyndie Story to assist schools with incorporating more dark green, orange/red vegetables, legumes, and whole grains into school meals.
 The recipes are a supplement to the existing Iowa Gold Star Recipes and can be a tool for schools as they work towards meeting the new meal pattern requirements.

 Fiesta Cup Recipe - Developed by Atlantic Community School district and featured during a taste testing event with parents and students.
 It was a hit!